alejoxbg/2D-Test-Track-Service-Desk-Project/planner/docs/homework.md

 Next questions is after you finish the project, it doesn't give points but we really appreciate you feedback:
 * What do you think about this project? is it hard or enough? is it to complicated, is it well structure, explanations and instructions are clear?

+I really enjoyed this project, especially the extra task, it was quite fun and challenging, I learned a lot doing it, for me it was well timed and difficult enough, it needs a little clarity on what we can manipulate in the code, otherwise I thought it was excellent.

 ---
 <!-- ---------------------------------------------------------------------- -->
 ## **EXTRA-HOMEWORK**